SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-14-rtr-madness.md

 ## Today's R-to-R Champion(s)

 But&hellip; sometimes people take things to extremes.
 Actually, almost always.
-There's always one in every crowd.
+There's always one in every crowd, right?

 It's not that I disapprove of what you're about to see.
 I'm just taken aback by the sheer _madness_ of the entire thing.
 Sure, he has a right to repair his stuff&hellip; it's just